protocol/research-website/content/posts/202010-libp2p-compression/index.md

   <p></p>

-This preliminary compression implementation hasn't landed yet on the go-libp2p upstream;it currently lives in a set of forked repos we've been using to test our implementation.
+This preliminary compression implementation hasn't landed yet on the go-libp2p upstream; it currently lives in a set of forked repos we've been using to test our implementation.
 But if you want to start using compression in libp2p right away, have a look at the following repo which guides you through a set of examples using compression, and points to all the forked versions you need to link to start using compression in your application: <https://github.com/adlrocha/go-libp2p-compression-examples>

 ## Performance improvements